 For investor $i$, her peers' geometric average wealth at any time $t\in[0,T]$ is of course

 and so, comparing the terminal average $\bar{X}^{-i}_T$ with her own terminal wealth $X^i_T$, she will assess this investment outcome by its utility

 Given this utility structure, a concern parameter $\theta^i$ close to $0$ corresponds to low (or even no) relative performance concerns while $\theta^i$ close to $1$ corresponds to high relative performance concerns of the $i$th investor.
-In other words, the higher the value of $\theta^i$, the more the investor's concern shifts from her networth $X^i_T$ to its size compared to the average wealth $\bar{X}^{-i}_T$.
+In other words, the higher the value of $\theta^i$, the more the investor's concern shifts from her net worth $X^i_T$ to its size compared to the average wealth $\bar{X}^{-i}_T$.
 Clearly, the geometric mean is chosen for tractability, as it allows us to exploit the homogeneity of the utility function.
-Note also that degeneracies will occur when one of the investors has $X^j_T=0$ as this entails $\bar{X}^{-i}_T=0$, a singularity we will be able to avoid due to our notion of admissible strategies, see Proposition~\ref{prop:admissible_strategy}.
+Economically, this specification captures a simple “keeping up with the Joneses” motive (cf. \cite{Joneses}): investors care not only about how much wealth they accumulate in absolute terms, but also about how well they perform in comparison to others.
+Note that degeneracies will occur when one of the investors has $X^j_T=0$ as this entails $\bar{X}^{-i}_T=0$, a singularity we will be able to avoid due to our notion of admissible strategies, see Proposition~\ref{prop:admissible_strategy}.

-\begin{remark} We model the interaction and relative performance concerns as in \cite[Sec.
-3]{LZ19}.
+\begin{remark} We model the interaction and relative performance concerns as in \cite[Section 3]{LZ19}.
 The authors in \cite{LZ19} investigate both constant absolute risk aversion (CARA) and constant relative risk aversion (CRRA) utility separately.
-Since \cite{BK22} considers CRRA utility only, we focus here excusively on such utility functions as well, making this paper correspond to the special case where $\theta^i=0$.
-Note also that we omit the case $\alpha^i=1$ corresponding to log-utility, because investors with log-utility are always indifferent to their peers, regardeless of $\theta^i$. \end{remark}
+Since \cite{BK22} considers CRRA utility only, we focus here exclusively on such utility functions as well, making this paper correspond to the special case where $\theta^i=0$.
+Note also that we omit the case $\alpha^i=1$ corresponding to log-utility, because investors with log-utility are always indifferent to their peers, regardless of $\theta^i$. \end{remark}